 [Section 34A inserted by No. 73 of 1986 s.
 13; amended by No. 55 of 2004 s.
 1268.]

-35. Review of refusal to extend time for objection or review
+35. SAT review of refusal to extend time for objection or review

 (1) A person who is dissatisfied with a decision of the Valuer-General to refuse to extend the time for service of an objection against a valuation or for service of a notice requiring the Valuer-General to refer the valuation to the State Administrative Tribunal for a review may serve on the Valuer-General a notice requiring the Valuer-General to refer the decision to refuse to extend time to the State Administrative Tribunal for a review.